-The most volatile forex pairs in the forex market today are EURCAD and AUDUSD.
+The most volatile forex pairs in the forex market today are GBPUSD and EURGBP.
 Check out the most interesting buying and selling opportunities right now!

-Have a look at EURCAD which is bullish and USDKRW which is bearish right now!
+Have a look at CHFJPY which is bullish and GBPCHF which is bearish right now!

 What to look for in the market right now: